segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/persistence.md

 ### Group Settings

 Analytics.js automatically persists the user's group ID and group properties locally.
-You can override how and where the group ID and properties are stored when loading analytics.js by passing in a `group` object.
+You can override how and where the group ID and properties are stored when loading analytics.js by passing in a `group` object to the load method.

 The group object has the following fields and default values: